On the night of December 7, Colombia’s windows, balconies, and sidewalks come alive in one of the country’s neatest traditions.

 While religious in origin, it is celebrated by the devout and not so devout as well.

-So if you live here or happen to be in Cartagena on the night of December 7, it’s a great night to go out on the town, and see the candles later in the night.
+So if you happen to be in Cartagena or elsewhere in Colombia on the night of December 7, it’s a great night to go out on the town, and see the candles later in the night.

-By the way, if you happen to be in Colombia around the end of the year, do check out my posts on the neatest Colombian Christmas traditions and Colombian New Year traditions.
+By the way, if you happen to be in Colombia around the end of the year, do check out my post on the neatest Colombian New Year traditions too!

 There you have it, a short history of the Little Candles Day in Colombia and some tips for what to expect during the Little Candles Night tradition.

-I hope you enjoyed it and that you maybe enjoy lighting some candles of your own too!
+I hope you enjoyed it, that you learned something, and that you maybe even enjoy lighting a few candles of your own too!

 Cheers and Happy Exploring!